Nelchois/TIL/ML/ML.md

     at that time user consider mean, mode, median.
     ```fillna``` method filled all null type values in data, but be careful, 'fill' method change data directly, so you don't have to use 'inplace'.

+* one-hot encoding : it's a get_dummies method in pandas or scikit-learn.
+This method make dummy variable as much as the number of categorical data, then write 0 or 1 that for the data existence.
+After encoding, merge or connect between data.

 * outlier : values which too big or too small that has big difference with other dataset.
 Usually it's hard to use these data for training.

 ### Classification, Regression